sergey-shandar/public/notes/dweb/cryptographic-foundation.md

 - Noise.
 Noise is expensive.
 The task of an engineer is simplification, increasing the signal-to-noise ratio.
 - Abstraction layers.
 We use it all the time, we don't need to know how a specific car works to drive it.
 But some basic knowledge can help.
 - What's wrong with current decentralized systems?
 We speak about protocols as the transport layer.
-An abstraction layer that we would like to have is "Doesn't matter how we receive the message, if we can prove statements about the message".
+An abstraction layer that we would like to have is "Doesn't matter how we receive the message, if we can prove statements about the message"

+Properties of desired systems:
+- independent from anything else.
+A person can start to create and publish data at any time, anywhere
+- merging
+- future-proofs

 ## Simple Proofs